nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmimxrt1186/digital_encoder_examples/t-format/PWM_trigger/example_board_readme.md

 - 5V power supply
 - Personal Computer
 - FRDM-LVPMSM-FA board
+- 4-pin Mini DIN power supply

 Board settings
 ============
 This example requires connecting between FRDM-IMXRT1186 board and FRDM-LVPMSM-FA board.
+- Short J4-1 and J4-2 on the FRDM-IMXRT1186 board
 - Short J300-1 and J300-2 on the FRDM-LVPMSM-FA board
+- J72 and J73 jumpers are left unconnected on the FRDM-LVPMSM-FA board
 - FRDM-LVPMSM-FA SW90[1-4] = 0111
 - FRDM-LVPMSM-FA SW30[1-4] = 0100
 - FRDM-LVPMSM-FA J70-1 -> 5.0V pin of encoder